 The Foundation maintains its cash balances in financial institutions in the United States.
 The cash balances (excluding those held with investments) are insured by the Federal Deposit Insurance Corporation up to \$250,000.
 At times, the Foundation exceeds the federally insured limits.
 The risk is mitigated by maintaining deposits in only well capitalized financial institutions.
-The Foundations cash balances were underinsured at September 30, 2020 by \$228,419.
+The Foundation's cash balances were underinsured at September 30, 2021 by \$258,885.

 In December 2019, COVID-19 emerged and has subsequently spread worldwide.
 The World Health Organization has declared COVID-19 a pandemic resulting in federal, state and local governments and private entities mandating various restrictions, including travel restrictions, restrictions on public gatherings, stay at home orders and advisories and quarantining of people who may have been exposed to the virus.
 The Foundation's grant participants were impacted by the pandemic causing the Foundation to reevaluate the grant agreement with affected awardees.
+Two years later, the virus continues to mutate and spread in a variety of forms.
 At this point of time, it is difficult to anticipate the duration and severity of this pandemic.
 Management has evaluated the effects of the outbreak and ensuing economic repercussions on the Foundation and has not identified a need for an adjustment as of the date of this report.